Back to Blog

 Congress recognized that requiring elderly long-term residents to learn English creates unreasonable barriers to citizenship.
 These individuals have demonstrated commitment to America through decades of legal residence and taxpaying.
 Test accommodations remove language barriers while maintaining civics knowledge requirements.

-Two Main Accommodation Rules:
+Two Main English-Language Exceptions:

 The 55/15 Rule Explained